Working allows you to provide for yourself and your family, to help you integrate into society and to meet other people.

-In social housing, rent [?] is calculated according to renters’ income.
+In social housing, rent [do action=”tooltips”]A sum of money that the tenant pays each month in order to occupy a flat or house.[/do] is calculated according to renters’ income.
 Social housing is run by government authorities.
 Flats are assigned based on social and economic criteria.
 Generally, waiting lists are long, and there is a procedure that must be followed.

 Most rental units (flats or houses) are privately owned, and the landlord can set the rent with no restrictions.

 In most cases, the first flat or house that you rent upon arriving in Belgium will be privately owned.